MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Player.md

 > [!WARNING]
 > This function can throw errors.

-### **getBlockFromViewVector**
+### **getBlockFromViewDirection**
 `
-getBlockFromViewVector(options?: BlockRaycastOptions): Block
+getBlockFromViewDirection(options?: BlockRaycastOptions): Block
 `

-Gets the first block that intersects with the vector of the view of this entity.
+Returns the first intersecting block from the direction that this player is looking at.

 #### **Parameters**
 - **options**?: [*BlockRaycastOptions*](BlockRaycastOptions.md) = `null`

-  Additional options for processing this raycast query.

 #### **Returns** [*Block*](Block.md)